Signal Processing & Control

 Neuchâtel, CH-2002, Switzerland

-Ricard Delgado, Ph.D. is a research scientist and signal processing expert working as an Expert at the Swiss Center for Electronics and Microtechnology (CSEM).
+Ricard Delgado, Ph.D. is the lead research scientist pushing for the digitalization in eHealth within the Swiss Center for Electronics and Microtechnology (CSEM).

-His current research focusses Current research focusses on AI applied to biomedical embedded systems, wearable technology, and their impact on the future of healthcare and the medtech industry.
+His current research focusses on pushing AI into to biomedical embedded systems, wearable technology, and their impact on the future of healthcare and the medtech industry with more than 40 scientific publications on the topic.

 R. Delgado-Gonzalo, V. Uhlmann, D. Schmitter, M. Unser, "Snakes on a Plane: A Perfect Snap for Bioimage Analysis," IEEE Signal Process.
 Mag., vol. 32, no. 1, pp. 41-48, January 2015. [doi:10.1109/MSP.2014.2344552] [big:delgadogonzalo1501]